-Meredith Griffanti, senior director of public relations at Equifax, notes: "Many people request extended fraud alerts in hindsight after falling victim to identity theft."
+Meredith Griffanti, senior director of public relations at Equifax, notes: “Many people request extended fraud alerts in hindsight after falling victim to identity theft.

-3. Active duty military alert.
-If you're in the military and deployed, all three credit reporting companies offer protection via an active duty military alert.
-As the name implies, this helps protect your credit and minimizes your risk of fraud and ID theft while you're deployed.
+If you’re in the military and deployed, all three credit reporting companies offer protection via an active duty military alert.
+As the name implies, this helps protect your credit and minimizes your risk of fraud and ID theft while you’re deployed.
 It is similar to an initial fraud alert, except that it lasts one year and your name is removed from all preapproved or firm offers of credit or insurance for two years.